GETTING EVERYTHING DONE Never Going to Happen

 By removing the tension that stems from misaligned expectations that are never fully discussed, a MEL can help any couple with busy schedules better navigate the domestic sphere.
 Understanding and appreciating our spouses’ particular interests and differences are important to establishing teamwork.
 Valuing how someone else operates, versus just complaining about it, helps us to adjust our expectations as well as our own behavior for the good of the partnership.

-Tiffany Dufu is a renowned voice in the women’s leadership movement and the author of Drop the Ball: Achieving More by Doing Less.
-Named to Fast Company’s League of Extraordinary Women, Tiffany is the chief leadership officer at Levo, one of the fastest growing millennial professional networks, and Tiffany a member of the launch-team of Lean In.
+Tiffany Dufu, author of Drop the Ball: Achieving More by Doing Less, is a renowned voice in the women’s leadership movement.
+Named to Fast Company’s League of Extraordinary Women, Tiffany is the chief leadership officer at Levo, one of the fastest growing millennial professional networks, and a member of the launch-team of Lean In.
 She has served as president of The White House Project and as associate director of development at Seattle Girls’ School, an institution committed to giving all girls the power to be innovative, confident, critical thinkers.
-She has been featured in the New York Times, Essence, and O, The Oprah Magazine, and was named by the Huffington Post, along with Hillary Clinton and Diane Sawyer, as one of nineteen women who are “leading the way.”
+Featured in the New York Times, Essence, and O, The Oprah Magazine, Tiffany was named by the Huffington Post, along with Hillary Clinton and Diane Sawyer, as one of nineteen women who are “leading the way.”

 Tiffany explains what “Drop the Ball” means to her.